-Located just far enough from major visitor areas and the seat of politics and commerce in Lihu‘e, this community tends to fend for itself.
-The last sugar plantation has shut down, but taro is still cultivated, thriving alongside tourism, farming and high-tech industries housed in the WEST KAUA‘I VISITOR AND TECHNOLOGY CENTER.
+Located just far enough from major visitor areas and the seat of politics and commerce in Līhu‘e, this community tends to fend for itself.
+The last sugar plantation has shut down, but taro is still cultivated, thriving alongside tourism, farming and high- tech industries housed in the WEST KAUA‘I TECHNOLOGY AND VISITOR CENTER (at press time, the center was closed to the public due to COVID-19 protocols).

 With the exception of one charming resort, visitor accommodations are hard to come by.
-WAIMEA PLANTATION COTTAGES, a cluster of carefully restored sugar-plantation homes, is a unique oceanfront property set in a coconut grove.
+WAIMEA PLANTATION COTTAGES , a cluster of carefully restored sugar- plantation homes, is a unique oceanfront property set in a coconut grove.
 The ambiance is old Kaua‘i, but services are contemporary, with everything from a spa to a restaurant and Wi-Fi.
+A LITTLE BIT OF HISTORY PHO TO: BOB LINSDELL RIDE THE SUGAR TRAIN

-Waimea is the site of one of Hawai‘i’s most significant events.
-It was here in 1778 that British navigator Captain James Cook came upon Kaua‘i and discovered the Hawaiian Islands for the Western World.
+Hawai‘i’s most signifi cant events.
+It was here in 1778 that British navigator Captain James Cook came upon Kaua‘i, and discovered the Hawaiian Islands for the Western World.
 It also is the site of an irrigation system dating from the 13th century, which is still in use.

-If you’re looking to stop for a bite after hiking WAIMEA CANYON, check out the SHRIMP STATION or ISLAND TACO for garlicky shrimp plates and fish tacos.
+If you’re looking to stop for a bite after hiking WAIMEA CANYON , check out the SHRIMP STATION or ISLAND TACO for garlicky shrimp plates and fi sh tacos; or WRANGLER’S STEAKHOUSE for a hearty steak dinner.

-It’s not unusual for 10,000 people to attend the WAIMEA TOWN CELEBRATION WEEK in early spring, when festivities that include the Kilohana Long-Distance Canoe Race, Waimea Round-Up and Captain Cook Caper Fun Run take over the town.
-For more information, log on to waimeatowncelebration.com.
+It’s also not unusual for 10,000 people to attend WAIMEA TOWN CELEBRATION WEEK , held annually in February, when festivities such as Kilohana Long-Distance Canoe Race, Waimea Round-Up and Captain Cook Caper Fun Run take over the town.
+Visit waimea-towncelebration.com for more information.
+ISLAND TACO 808-338-9895